villuna/parsers-talk/talk.md

 But before I really introduce you to combinators, we have to take a short hike through some more abstract topics.
 Since this talk is aimed at people who know how to program but may not know any formal methods of parsing, we'll have to build combinators from the ground up.

-So in the interest of keeping this talk widely accessible:

 ## 1.1 Introduction to parsers

-[Image of computer]
-This is a computer.

-[Image of human]
-This is a human.
-Like most humans, this one likes to talk to computers.
-But computers aren't very smart, at least they can't process language like this specimen's brain can.
-This is why we invented parsers, to allow computers to understand us when we talk to them.

 You've almost definitely written *some* kind of parser before.
 A parser is usually just some program that takes in a string, usually in a format that humans can understand, analyses its structure and turns the important data into a format that the *computer* can understand.
 It also needs to be able to fail if the string doesn't actually match our format.
 This doesn't even have to be a string really, it could be any data stream, but for now let's just focus on strings.

 In order to write a parser programatically, we need to have a good understanding of the structure of our text format.
 So before we talk about writing parsers, we have to talk about another concept:

 ### 1.1.1 Grammars

 Grammars.
-Now grammars are a really important concept in parsing, and definitely a fun rabbit hole to go down.
+Now grammars are a really important concept in parsing, and definitely a bit of a rabbit hole.

 ### 1.1.(1.5) Regex

 ..But actually before we talk about grammars actually let's take a quick digression to talk about regex.
 Regex is nice.
 How many of you are familiar with regex?

 - if yes: good, this will make things a bit easier